cityofaustin/Residential-Permitting/_projects/interior-remodel/apply.md

 ### 4. Elevation Plan

-Your elevation plan of your proposed addition or extension must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.
+Your elevation plan of your proposed addition or extension must be drawn to scale either by hand or on the computer and can be prepared by you, your architect or engineer, or an expeditor.
 Again, use graph paper if you’re hand drawing the elevation plan.

 ### 5. Structural Drawings